 The Harshbarger report is a whitewash and limited in scope.
 So, we are fearful that Citigroup will reinstate support based on this whitewash.

-We also asked Citigroup to end the membership of one of its executives, Eric Eves, on …
+We also asked Citigroup to end the membership of one of its executives, Eric Eves, on the …

 Without sixty votes in the Senate, Majority Leader Harry Reid (D-NV) would not be able to invoke cloture, or cut off debate.
 Anything short of sixty would allow a filibuster and doom Obama’s health care plan.
 The present 60-vote majority is artificial, the result of undemocratic means.
 Consider how three of these votes came to be: